 What Temperature is Too Cold For Air Conditioners?

-What temperature is too cold for air conditioners?
+When it comes to testing AC in winter, you may be wondering what temperature is too cold for air conditioners?
 Most HVAC technicians and home inspectors refuse to operate the central air conditioner unless the daytime temperatures are well above 65 degrees for a minimum of 24 hours.
-Typically, that means you should wait to test and use your air conditioner only between May through September.
+So when should you test your AC Unit?
+Wait to test and use your air conditioner only between May through September.

 Are There Any Exemptions?

 Now that you know why you shouldn’t test AC units in the winter, you might be wondering if there are any exceptions to these guidelines.
 The only exception to waiting for warmer weather to test your AC unit would be for those units with a crankcase or sump heater.
 These have a heating strip placed around the compressor and oil reservoir that help keep it warm and moving, but it’s still best to wait.
 There are even some more sophisticated units, with low-ambient temperature sensors that prevent cold weather operation.

 What Happens If You Run Your AC in Winter?